Spanish Literacy Promoter- Primary School

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

 Volunteers will work in regions with the highest need for literacy promotion and those that have expressed interest in collaborating on this initiative.
-You will support the Ministry of Education in achieving its goal of having more students reading and writing well when they leave the third grade.
-In addition, Volunteers often collaborate with local organizations working in education to help to institutionalize the Volunteer’s efforts to promote Spanish literacy.
+You will support the Ministry of Education in achieving its goal of having students reading and writing well by third grade.

 • Previous experience working with elementary school students